mdc

 Nova Scotia

-From these industries, you can find the following unskilled jobs:
+You can find the following unskilled jobs in these industries:

 In-demand Unskilled Job in Nova Scotia Annual Average Salary in Nova Scotia (CAD)